-Organisation Amount Awarded 1 Age Cymru Dyfed £299,849 To develop of identification Statutory and Surnle ley FC in the Commu unity £300,000 Expand their practice, lev in delivering Combat Stress £600,000 A combined delivering be support then awareness of Cent Ec burgh Napier Univer tre for Military Resear ducation and Public agement (CMREPE-Et irch, £299,674 To work with departments Veteran con The REME Charity £300,000 To deliver the collaboration intersectional impact of Ser 1 Sco ottish Action for Ment Health tal £273,125 Along with Se forward a pro get the suppo The e Scar Free Foundatio on £300,000 In partnership alleviate the Soldiers, Sailors, Airm d Families Associatior £300,000 To deliver a p casework sup
+Organisation Amount Awarded Project Age Cymru Dyfed £299,849 To develop and implement a systemic national model, transforming identification and support for older-Veterans aged 50-100+yrs within both Statutory and third Sectors.
+Burnley FC in the Community £300,000 Expand their Armed Forces Sports Club Champion programme to share best practice, level up existing provision, mentor and guide the sports charity sector in delivering quality projects for the Armed Forces community throughout the U Combat Stress £600,000 A combined project to be delivered between Combat Stress and ASDIC delivering better support to Veterans, their families and the organisations that support them, through offering enhanced access to training and raising awareness among key groups.
+Edinburgh Napier University Centre for Military Research, Education and Public Engagement (CMREPE-ENU) £299,674 To work with unplanned Public Sector services across Scotland - including A&E departments, the fire service and the police - to improve understanding of the Veteran community.
+The REME Charity £300,000 To deliver the Service Charities Equality Insights Programme (SCEIP), in collaboration with the Eleanor Glanville Institute, using inclusive and intersectional lived-data to reduce inequalities and diversify the outreach and impact of Service Charity programmes.
+Scottish Action for Mental Health £273,125 Along with SeeMe and Combat Stress, to work with female Veterans to take forward a project that tackles stigma and supports more ex-Service women to get the support they need.
+The Scar Free Foundation £300,000 In partnership with the CASEVAC Club of wounded Veterans, to understand and alleviate the impact of conflict-related genital scarring and loss-of-function.
+The Soldiers, Sailors, Airmen and Families Association - Forces Help £300,000 To deliver a pilot evaluation model in the East Midlands to transform the casework support provided to Veterans and their families with mental health/wellbeing needs.
+Defence Medical Welfare Service £293,829 To improve equality, diversity and inclusion for underrepresented Armed Forces communities across the UK, incorporating ethnicity, gender, sexual orientation and more.

-Forces Help

-Defence Medical Welfare

-Service

-and more.

-Project

-o and implement a systemic national model, transforming on and support for older-Veterans aged 50-100+yrs within both and third Sectors.

-sir Armed Forces Sports Club Champion programme to share best evel up existing provision, mentor and guide the sports charity sector ag quality projects for the Armed Forces community throughout the UK.

-ed project to be delivered between Combat Stress and ASDIC better support to Veterans, their families and the organisations that em, through offering enhanced access to training and raising among key groups.

-th unplanned Public Sector services across Scotland - including A&E nts, the fire service and the police - to improve understanding of the community.

-'he Service Charities Equality Insights Programme (SCEIP), in ion with the Eleanor Glanville Institute, using inclusive and nal lived-data to reduce inequalities and diversify the outreach and Service Charity programmes.

-SeeMe and Combat Stress, to work with female Veterans to take project that tackles stigma and supports more ex-Service women to port they need.

-hip with the CASEVAC Club of wounded Veterans, to understand and ne impact of conflict-related genital scarring and loss-of-function.

-To deliver a pilot evaluation model in the East Midlands to transform the casework support provided to Veterans and their families with mental health/wellbeing needs.

-To improve equality, diversity and inclusion for underrepresented Armed Forces communities across the UK, incorporating ethnicity, gender, sexual orientation